 Income Sources That Don’t Count Toward MTD

-How HMRC Will Use Your Qualifying Income
+How HMRC Will Use Your Qualifying Income?

 HMRC checks your qualifying income from your most recent Self-Assessment return using the “current year minus two” (CY-2) rule: